Windsor

-Yes, numerous royal weddings have taken place at Windsor Castle, particularly in St. George’s Chapel, which has been a favoured venue for royal weddings since the reign of Queen Victoria.
+Yes, numerous royal weddings have taken place at Windsor Castle, particularly in St. George’s Chapel, which has been a favoured venue for royal weddings since Queen Victoria’s reign.

 Some notable weddings include HRH The Prince of Wales (later Edward VII) and Princess Alexandra of Denmark in 1863, Prince Edward and Sophie Rhys-Jones in 1999, and more recently, Prince Harry and Meghan Markle in 2018.

-Royal family members often attend these events, and hold significant historical and cultural importance.
+Royal family members often attend these events, which hold significant historical and cultural importance.

 Let’s discuss in detail: